How Long Should a Car Battery Last and What Can You Do About It?

 How Long Should You Expect Your Battery to Hold?

 At one time, you’d have plenty of notice that a battery was fading, with slow cranking and little reserve power.
 Often with new battery designs, they may not tell you when they are about to fail.
 But how long should a car battery last under normal circumstances?
 Before answering this question it’s important to know that your battery will age no matter what.
 Even keeping your car in the garage will do it for the most part.
 Also, factors such as driving in cold weather and the intense use of electrical and electronic devices while driving can impact your battery’s life span to a certain degree.
 That being said, most experts will agree that battery life depends on the quality of the battery, but it normally ranges between 3 and 5 years.
-Some will even recommend that car owners change their batteries after 4 years of use no matter what their current condition is.
+Some will even recommend that car owners change their batteries after 4 years of use no matter what their current condition is, you should at least test your battery to see what the condition is in at that point.

 Signs That Your Battery Might Fail